sam96B/rideRental/README.md

 ### Customer Side

-1. The front page splitted to categories
+1. The front page split into categories
 2. The customer can browse all the product in the website
 3. The customer can filter the bicycles in which time, price, and brand you like
 4. The customer can rent for future intervals
-5. The customer can regster and have an account to store carts
+5. The customer can register and have an account to store carts
 6. The customer can update his informations in the settings

 ### Admin Side